joshADE/gt-app/README.md

 # Grade-Tracker

 This is an web app meant to help track GPA scores of individual courses throughout a student's program.
-Currently, it can keep track of the prerequisite and courequesite courses as well as find the specific courses with certain GPAs.
+Currently, it can keep track of the prerequisite and corequisite courses as well as find the specific courses with certain GPAs.

-Please note that I am still working on this application and will add the ability to track CGPA's up to a certain term and ultimately be able to recommend courses that a student might need to study more for given that they have poor performance in prerequisite/correquisite courses.
+Please note that I am still working on this application and will add the ability to track CGPA's up to a certain term and ultimately be able to recommend courses that a student might need to study more for given that they have poor performance in prerequisite/corequisite courses.
 (Screenshots below)

 #### To-do (Features Not Yet Implemented)